vlbthambawita/Endoscopy_Res_vs_DL/README.md

-# Endoscopy_Res_to_DL
-Impact of Image Resolution on Deep LearningPerformance in Endoscopy
+# Impact of Image Resolution on Deep LearningPerformance in Endoscopy